 Who can register a child's birth?

-- If the parents are not married to each other, the father must attend the appointment with the mother if his details are to be included on the registration; if the mother attends alone, no father's details will be recorded.
+- If the parents were married to each other, or in a registered civil partnership with each other at the time of the birth, the mother, father or second parent can register the birth.
+If the parents were not in a marriage or not in a registered civil partnership together, the father or second parent must attend the appointment with the mother if their details are to be included on the registration; if the mother attends alone, no father's or second parent's details will be recorded.

 Details the registrar will need to know